Code-Institute-Submissions/milestone-one-5/README.md

-# Darwiche Band - Milestone One Project for Code Institute Fullstack Web Developer course by Jays-T
+# <a href="https://www.facebook.com/DarwicheRock">Darwiche</a> Band - Milestone One Project for Code Institute Fullstack Web Developer course

 ### Hello and welcome!
-This is a site created and designed to promote my hard rock band Darwiche - Jays-T
+This is a site created and designed to promote my hard rock band <a href="https://www.facebook.com/DarwicheRock">Darwiche</a> - Jays-T
+* Site is deployed <a href="https://jays-t.github.io/milestone-one/">here</a>.

 # CONTENTS
 * UX